rafaqz/Flatten.jl/README.md

 require flat vectors of parameters.
 Importantly it's also fast and type-stable.

-Flatten.jl uses [Tags.jl](https://github.com/rafaqz/Tags.jl) to provide
+Flatten.jl uses [FieldMetadata.jl](https://github.com/rafaqz/FieldMetadata.jl) to provide
 `@flattenable` macro to define which struct fields are to be flattened.
-It also provides `tagflatten()` to flatten any other Tags.jl tag into the same sized vector as `flatten()`.
+It also provides `tagflatten()` to flatten any other FieldMetadata.jl tag into the same sized vector as `flatten()`.
 This can be useful for attaching Bayesian priors or optional units to each field.
 Regular field data can also be collected with tagflatten:
 `fieldnameflatten`, `parentflatten`, `fieldtypeflatten` and `parenttypeflatten` provide